+The Counseling Labs are located in Haley Center.
 The purpose of the counseling lab is to provide appropriate facilities for the supervision and development of counseling and assessment skills.
 To accomplish this purpose, it is essential that the following guidelines be followed when using this facility.
 Failure to follow any of the following policies may result in disciplinary procedures.